hassio-addons/addon-tailscale/tailscale/DOCS.md

 ### Using Tailscale DNS to resolve everything

+In this configuration Home Assistant (as any other general device on the tailnet) will always try to resolve addresses with Tailscale's DNS and Tailscale's DNS will also resolve non-tailnet addresses.
+Whether you have your own DNS (like AdGuard) _on another tailnet device_, is irrelevant for this configuration.

-On the [DNS page][tailscale_dns] of the admin console, you already enabled "Override local DNS", and configured "Global nameservers".
+- On the [DNS page][tailscale_dns] of the admin console, you already enabled "Override local DNS", and configured "Global nameservers".

-**Important:** In this scenario, your Home Assistant device's tailnet IP (and especially LAN IP) **is NOT configured** as global nameserver on the admin console.
+- **Important:** In this scenario, your Home Assistant device's tailnet IP (and especially LAN IP) **is NOT configured** as global nameserver on the admin console.

 - Under **Settings** -> **System** -> **Network** configure Tailscale's DNS as the only DNS server (IPv4: 100.100.100.100, IPv6: fd7a:115c:a1e0::53).